 3. adversely impacts an individual's employment opportunities.

-employee should have known that the conduct was unwelcome, or when the person subjected to the conduct voiced his or her objection.
+An employee's conduct will be considered unwelcome and in violation of this policy when the employee should have known that the conduct was unwelcome, or when the person subjected to the conduct voiced his or her objection.

 ● Unwanted sexual advances.